-The Notes will be issued by means of a book-entry-only system evidencing ownership and transfer of the Notes on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
-Details of payment of the Notes are more fully described in this Official Statement.
-The Notes will bear interest from their date of delivery and interest will be payable at maturity, calculated on the basis of actual days elapsed over a 365-day year, as more fully described herein.
-The Notes are not subject to redemption prior to maturity.
+The General Obligation Bonds, Consolidated Loan of 2017, Series C (the "Series 2017C Bonds"), the General Obligation Bonds, Consolidated Loan of 2017, Series D (the "Series 2017D Bonds" and together with the Series 2017C Bonds, the "New Money Bonds") and the General Obligation Refunding Bonds, 2017 Series D (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds") will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+Details of payment of the Bonds are more fully described in this Official Statement.
+The New Money Bonds will bear interest from their date of delivery and interest will be payable on February 1, 2018 and semiannually thereafter on August 1 and February 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
+The Refunding Bonds will bear interest from their date of delivery and interest will be payable on January 1, 2018 and semiannually thereafter on July 1 and January 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds are subject to redemption prior to maturity as more fully described herein.

-The Notes will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Notes.
-However, for information regarding the statutory limit on state tax revenue growth, see "Security for the Notes" (herein) and the Commonwealth Information Statement (described herein) under the heading "Commonwealth Revenues - Limitations on Tax Revenues."
+The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding the statutory limit on state tax revenue growth, see "Security for the Bonds" (herein) and the Information Statement (described herein) under the heading "Commonwealth Revenues - Limitations on Tax Revenues."

-The Notes are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed upon for the Commonwealth by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Disclosure Counsel.
-Public Financial Management, Inc. is acting as financial advisor to the Commonwealth in connection with the issuance of the Notes.
-Settlement of the issue is expected at DTC in New York, New York, on or about August 10, 2017.
+Acacia Financial Group, Inc. is acting as financial advisor to the Commonwealth in connection with the issuance of the Bonds.
+Settlement of the issue is expected at DTC in New York, New York, on or about June 28, 2017.